JFchien/Book-Recommendation-System/README.md

 Collaborative ltering uses similar preferences towards items, specically books, with specic features to provide recommendations.
 In other words, the system provides recommendations to the users solely based on user-book interactions, specically ratings, instead of the content of the books.
-Given the user-book rating matrix Rmn, with m rows of individuals and n columns of different books, ratings can be used for recommendation in two ways: recommend high-rating books of similar users(rows are similar: user similarity) or recommend books similar to the preferred ones(columns are similar: book similarity).
+Given the user-book rating matrix R_{mn}, with m rows of individuals and n columns of different books, ratings can be used for recommendation in two ways: recommend high-rating books of similar users(rows are similar: user similarity) or recommend books similar to the preferred ones(columns are similar: book similarity).
 Surprise [4] package in python was used to build the collaborative ltering system.